 Notification and Process

-- Members of the Quality and Safety or related section committees are not eligible to apply during their terms of service.
+- Members of the Quality and Safety Committee or related section committees are not eligible to apply during their terms of service.

 - A representative from the awarded ICU or program must agree to participate in a podcast to discuss the program.

-For more information, contact Lori Harmon
+For additional information regarding this award, please contact Lori Harmon